Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Introduction

-The presented techniques boost the efficiency of \textit{ab initio} TDDFT calculations of dynamic response properties for both ambient and extreme conditions, potentially allowing one to save on the order of millions of CPU hours for the modeling of XRTS spectra at extreme temperatures.
-In addition, the combination of the $\eta$-convergence test with the constraints-based noise attenuation enables more efficient TDDFT modeling of a plethora of other dielectric properties, such as the dynamic density response function, dielectric function, conductivity, absorption, etc. Therefore, we expect our work to become a new standard tool for the estimation of material properties and for the theoretical support of experimental measurements over a range of conditions and research fields.
-We demonstrate our new approach by applying it to the DSF of solid density hydrogen at parameters relevant for laser-heated hydrogen jet experiments \cite{Fletcher_Frontiers_2022,Zastrau} and IFE \cite{Hu_PRL_2010, Bonitz_pop_2024}.
+The presented techniques boost the efficiency of \textit{ab initio} TDDFT calculations of dynamic response properties for both ambient and extreme conditions, thereby substantially reducing the computational effort required for modeling XRTS spectra.
+In addition, the combination of the $\eta$-convergence test with the constraints-based attenuation of narrow-band fluctuations enables more efficient TDDFT modeling of a plethora of other dielectric properties, such as the dynamic density response function, dielectric function, conductivity, absorption, etc. Therefore, we expect our work to become a new standard tool for the estimation of material properties and for the theoretical support of experimental measurements over a range of conditions and research fields.
+We demonstrate our new approach by applying it to the DSF of solid density hydrogen (with $\rho=0.08 ~{\rm g/cc}$) at parameters relevant for experiments with laser heating of cryogenic hydrogen targets \cite{Fletcher_Frontiers_2022, Zastrau} and IFE \cite{Hu_PRL_2010, Bonitz_pop_2024}.
 Additionally, we consider aluminum (Al) both under ambient conditions and with isochoric heating \cite{Descamps_sciadv, Descamps2020, Moldabekov_prr_2024, Moldabekov_Omega_2024,Sperling_2015}.

 The paper is organized as follows: In Sec. \ref{s:eta_test}, we present a method for the $\eta$-convergence test of TDDFT results in the imaginary time domain.
-In Sec. \ref{s:constr}, we introduce a constraints-based noise attenuation method for TDDFT modeling of the DSF and other related dynamic response properties.
-In Sec. \ref{s:results}, we demonstrate the utility of the developed $\eta$-convergence test in the imaginary time domain combined with the constraints-based noise attenuation technique by analyzing the DSF of solid density hydrogen and isochorically heated aluminum.
+In Sec. \ref{s:constr}, we introduce a method of constraints-based attenuation of narrow-band fluctuations for TDDFT modeling of the DSF and other related dynamic response properties.
+In Sec. \ref{s:results}, we demonstrate the utility of the developed $\eta$-convergence test in the imaginary time domain combined with the constraints-based attenuation of narrow-band fluctuations by analyzing the DSF of solid density hydrogen and isochorically heated aluminum.
 We conclude the paper by emphasizing our main findings and discussing potential applications.
 Supporting technical information about TDDFT calculations and data post-processing can be found in Appendix~\ref{sec:methods}.